 RTCPeerConnection.
 Only one event is of this type:

-- Manages the encoding and transmission of data through a
+- Manages the encoding and transmission of data for a

-- Manages the reception and decoding of data through a
+- Manages the reception and decoding of data for a

 - Indicates that a new incoming